HenrikBengtsson/git-bioc/README.md

 # git-bioc
-The official way is to keep a Git repository in sync with a corresponding Bioconductor SVN repository is to make use of `git-svn` after proper [configuration](http://bioconductor.org/developers/how-to/git-mirrors/).
+The official way to keep a Git repository in sync with a corresponding Bioconductor SVN repository is to make use of `git-svn` after proper [configuration](http://bioconductor.org/developers/how-to/git-mirrors/).
 Such a Git repository can be hosted anywhere, including on GitHub.

 These `git-bioc` tools provides a set of Git commands that helps you keep the Git repository and the Bioconductor _devel_ SVN repository in sync.
 They are meant to be intuitive and easy to remember.